MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-how-to-azure-subscription.md

 ---
-title: Manage Azure endpoint subscription | Microsoft Docs
+title: Manage Language Understanding (LUIS) endpoint subscription - Azure Cognitive Services | Microsoft Docs
 description: In this article, you create a metered endpoint key for your LUIS account to provide unlimited traffic to your endpoint following a payment plan.
 services: cognitive-services
 author: diberry